Winter in our gardens and grounds

 Although it's winter, there's still plenty going on in our outdoor spaces and lots happening behind the scenes.
 Our grounds have their own special beauty at this time of year and our 18th century formal gardens are coming to life with dashes of colour from the winter bedding plants.

 When we open on 4 February why not pop along and enjoy the end of winter in our gardens and grounds?
+Make sure you check our opening hours before travelling - they have changed since last year.

 Winter is a great time to see our outdoor spaces from a different perspective.
 With bare leaves, fewer flowering plants and a quieter garden, you're able to appreciate the special effect of winter's touch.
 From the clean crisp lines of the formal gardens and topiary, to the sharply cut bedding shapes and distant countryside views.